TrueBlocks/trueblocks-core/bin/README.md

 ### Getting Started

-To insure that you have your $PATH set correctly, you may enter this command:
+To insure that you have your $PATH set correctly, you may enter this command: testing

 ```[shell]
 chifra --version